Solving the Poisson Yang-Baxter equation via deformation-to-quasiclassical-limits: Solutions of PYBE from scalar deformations of solutions of AYBE

 \mlabel{s:ybe} In this section, we construct solutions of the Poisson Yang-Baxter equation (PYBE) by our general method of bimodule algebra deformations.
-For a commutative associative algebra $(A,\circ)$ and an associative deformation $(A_{h},\circ_{h})$ whose \qcl is a Poisson algebra $(A,\{,\},\circ)$, we show that a scalarly deformed solution of associative Yang-Baxter equation (AYBE) in $(A_{h},\circ_{h})$ with invariant symmetric part induces a solution of PYBE in $(A,\{,\},\circ)$.
-We finally obtain solutions of the PYBE from tridendriform deformations of commutative tridendriform algebras.
+In Section~\mref{sub-triaybe}, let $(A,\circ)$ be a commutative associative algebra whose associative deformation $(A_{h},\circ_{h})$ has it \qcl Poisson algebra $(A,\{,\},\circ)$.
+For a solution of the AYBE in $(A,\circ)$, we show that its scalarly deformed solution of the AYBE in $(A_{h},\circ_{h})$ with invariant symmetric part induces a solution of the PYBE in $(A,\{,\},\circ)$.
+Some notational preparations on topological dual bimodules are given in Section~\mref{tdb}.
+Then in Section~\mref{css}, we characterize scalarly deformed solutions of the AYBE by scalarly deformed $\calo$-operators for deformed associative algebras which, under taking the \qcls, agrees with the characterization of solutions of the PYBE by $\calo$-operators for Poisson algebras.
+Finally in Sections~\mref{ss:ybeopdend} and \mref{ss:ybetrid}, we obtain solutions of the PYBE from dendriform deformations of Zinbiel algebras and tridendriform deformations of commutative tridendriform algebras respectively.